Welcome! My name is Lilian, but my friends call me Lily. It's so nice to meet you, and I'm so glad you are here.

 What You Can Find at The Matbakh

-The Matbakh actually means The Kitchen in Arabic.
+The word matbakh means kitchen in Arabic.
 Here you will find tasty, easy options for cooking with likely a cultural twist.
-Everything from my Granny’s sweet potato casserole, to my mother-in-laws Mahshi Krumb (stuffed cabbage leaves).
-You will find a variety of flavors and stories behind each dish brought to you from my travels abroad and international friendships.
+Everything from Granny’s sweet potato casserole to bulgar wheat tabouli, you will find a variety of flavors and stories behind each dish brought to you from travels abroad and international friendships.